-Not only will it help you put together an effective routine but you can also view the correct way to perform the exercises.
+It will help you put together an effective routine, and you can also view the correct way to perform the exercises.

-If the exercise isn’t performed correctly you won’t get the results you want and you risk injuring yourself, which means your workout will come to a halt for days and even weeks as you recover.
+If the exercise isn’t performed correctly, you won’t get the desired results and risk injuring yourself, which means your workout will come to a halt for days and even weeks as you recover.

 Carbs Aren’t the Enemy

-If you don’t have enough carbs in your body your muscle will actually start drawing from itself to get energy, thereby destroying all your work to build it in the first place.
+If you don’t have enough carbs in your body, your muscle will start drawing from itself to get energy, destroying all your work to build it in the first place.

 Carbs that are stored in your body are called glycogen, and that’s what the muscles feed on.
 With that said, it’s always wise to consume your carbs just after your workout to replenish and feed your muscles.

-Try to keep your daily intake in check though as your carbs shouldn’t be more than 30-40% of your total daily calorie count.
+Try to keep your daily intake in check, though, as your carbs shouldn’t exceed 30-40% of your total daily calorie count.

 Look for the Good Fats

-Fats are another thing that has gotten a terrible reputation causing people to opt for fat-free and low-fat options.
+Fats have gotten a terrible reputation, causing people to opt for fat-free and low-fat options.

-Your body requires fat to act as fuel so you do need some but it’s a matter of picking the good fats versus the bad ones.
+Your body requires fat to act as fuel, so you need some, but it’s a matter of picking the good fats versus the bad ones.
 Healthy fats are fish, walnuts, avocados, and almonds.

 Stay on Track and Get Results the Results You Deserve